Selective decay for the rotating shallow-water equations with a structure-preserving discretization

 Here, we focus on variational integrators.
 These schemes are based on first discretizing the underlying variational principle and, then, deriving numerical schemes from the discrete Euler--Lagrange equations \cite{mars01a}.
-In \cite{baue17a}, a variational discretization of the SWE was carried out. following this, in \cite{brecht2019variational}, the scheme was extended to the sphere, and it was observed that a stabilization of the scheme was needed to carry out long-term simulations of more than 50 days.
+In Ref. \cite{baue17a}, a variational discretization of the SWE was carried out.
+Following this, in Ref. \cite{brecht2019variational}, the scheme was extended to the sphere, and it was observed that a stabilization of the scheme was needed to carry out long-term simulations of more than 50 days, but also to avoid spurious small scale noise.
 In this paper, we review the continuous selective decay theory to introduce a discretization of the selective decay that mimics the continuous theory.
 We apply the new framework to obtain a discretization of the SWE that dissipates enstrophy and conserves energy.
-In particular, we extend the discrete SWE introduced in \cite{baue17a, brecht2019variational} with the selective decay and carry out benchmarks in the plane and on the sphere.
+In particular, we extend the discrete SWE introduced in Refs. \cite{baue17a, brecht2019variational} with the selective decay and carry out benchmarks in the plane and on the sphere.